zbejzer/education/README.md

-# First stage of project for WAI
+# Second stage of project for WAI

-### A very simple website that uses Web Storage API and jQuery
+### A very simple website that uses MVC model implemented in PHP along with MongoDB